Sheila Joon Ostadazim

 AEA | SAG-AFTRA

 What's up with the name?
 It's Iranian (aka "Persian").
 Sheila and Joon go together, it's one name- like in the South: "Sheilajoon, you get your ass over here..
 (Bless her heart)!"
-In Farsi, Joon means "dear, sweetie, essence of.." so while Joon goes as a first name and is my preference, for me, Sheila with out Joon does not.
+In Farsi, Joon means "dear, sweetie, essence of.." so while Joon goes as a first name, for me, Sheila with out Joon does not.
 For years I omitted the the multi-syllabic Ostadazim (Pronounced: Oh-Stah-Duh-Zeem) for the convenience of entering those audition rooms and avoiding this very explanation, all the while using Joon as my last name; even though it was an essential part of my first.
 Thankfully, times have changed and so have I!

 I thank you for addressing me in an accurate and authentic way! -Joon